tryscer/flock/flock-music.md

 ​	“Music is music, *Eleanore*,” says Tim, hurt.
 ​	“Who’s music?
 Who?”
 I repeat.
 Eleanore sighs and shoves a torn piece of newspaper in my face: "The Seven-Tops.”
 ​	“They're from *Nashville*,” adds Tim, sounding professional.
-​	The newspaper lists the many ACTS and SHOWS and POINTS OF INTEREST in this year's HENRICO COUNTY FAIR at VIRGINIA’S STRAWBERRY HILL FAIRGROUNDS \- ACHIEVEMENT DAY\! — among them, and circled in red, are the SEVEN-TOPS, to be playing at 2:30 p.m., right after THE PILLAR OF STEAM.
+​	The newspaper lists the many ACTS and SHOWS and POINTS OF INTEREST in this year's HENRICO COUNTY FAIR at VIRGINIA’S STRAWBERRY HILL FAIRGROUNDS \- ACHIEVEMENT DAY\! — among them, and circled in red, are the SEVEN-TOPS, to be playing at 2:30 p.m., right after THE PILLARS OF STEAM.
 I imagine a train engine, a huge cloud emanating from its chimney, and a bunch of Israelites following, standing on the roofs of the cars, and I giggle.
 ​	"What's Achievement Day?"
 I ask.
 ​	"Now, this is the day set apart for Black businessmen, performers and fairgoers," says Barry from behind the wheel. ​	"It is, also, the reason we're driving there today.”
 ​	“Officially,” Cindy says and winks at me.